Yandex Cloud

 This will restore your cluster as a whole.

 • additional_backup_ids: Array of additional backup IDs.
-Use this parameter if separate backups have been created for each shard (legacy backup option).
+Use this parameter if separate backups were created for each shard (the legacy backup option).

-The shards for which those backups were created will be restored.
-To restore the entire cluster, provide backup IDs for all cluster shards.
+This will restore the shards for which those backups were created.
+To restore the whole cluster, provide backup IDs for all cluster shards.

 • name: Cluster name.